 If you’re not too tired of driving, we recommend taking a detour to Oneida, where you’ll see Cross Island Chapel — said to be the world’s smallest church.

 Then, it’s on into Syracuse to find somewhere to stay for the night.
+There are many great bed and breakfasts in this area, so be sure to check one out.
 Be sure to grab some food here, as the restaurant scene is packed with absolute gems that won’t break the bank.
 If you stick around for longer, there’s plenty of things to do in Syracuse as well!